Salviavi/salvia-kitchen/content.md

 Right food, right time: Our top chefs prepare your chosen meals daily and deliver them at the time that suits you best.
 Change your delivery slot anytime!

-### Salvia Kitchen works with any diet
+### No matter your diet, Salvia Kitchen works for you

 Vegetarian
 Vegan
-Pescatarian
+Flexitarian
+Mediterranean
 Gluten-free
 Lactose-free
 Keto
 Paleo
-Low FODMAP
-Kid-friendly
+Balanced

 ### Sample meals